maiziezhoulab/VolcanoSV/README.md

 ## Improve assembly for regions enriched in segmental duplications (SDs)

-After WGS assembly, if you would like to evaluate assembly for SDs and achieve better assembly in SD-enriched regions, you can run the below pipeline, which includes 3 steps.
+After WGS assembly, if you would like to evaluate assembly for SDs and further achieve better assembly in SD-enriched regions, you can run the below pipeline, which includes 3 steps.

 ### Step1
 Align reads to the contig fasta file, and then utilize [Flagger](https://github.com/mobinasri/flagger) to annotate assembly for collapse components (collapsed SD regions).